timarkh/tsakorpus/docs/src_convertors.md

 * ``tier_languages`` -- a dictionary where keys are the names of the tier types (listed in the above two arrays) and the values are the names of their languages.

+* ``ignore_tokens`` -- a string with a regex that describes which tokens should be skipped when aligning a token tier with a text tier.

 The source audio/video files will be split into small pieces with [ffmpeg](https://www.ffmpeg.org/).
 You have to have it installed, and its directory should be in the system PATH variable.

 ### Fieldworks FLEX files conversion (flex2json)